hunterxu-gh/ELEC5619-Object-Oriented-Application-Frameworks/Project/Source Code/README.md

 # ELEC5619
-CUSPCrasher: Java Spring website group work for unit ELEC5619
+CUSPCrusher

 # Project description
 ##  Aims

-Our proposed project aims to create a web application platform that helps students find out information of a unit or a lecturer via reviews.
+Our project aims to create a web application platform that helps students find out information of a unit or a lecturer via reviews.
 It also allows users to provide reviews on a unit or a lecturer, as well as creating and viewing sample questions for the preparation of quizzes or exams.

 ## Overview